easegress-io/easegress/doc/reference/filters.md

 ## Validator

 The Validator filter validates requests, forwards valid ones, and rejects invalid ones.
-Four validation methods (`headers`, `jwt`, `signature`, and `oauth2`) are supported up to now, and these methods can either be used together or alone.
+Four validation methods (`headers`, `jwt`, `signature`, `oauth2` and `basicAuth`) are supported up to now, and these methods can either be used together or alone.
 When two or more methods are used together, a request needs to pass all of them to be forwarded.

 Below is an example configuration for the `headers` validation method.
 Requests which has a header named `Is-Valid` with value `abc` or `goodplan` or matches regular expression `^ok-.+$` are considered to be valid.